Which cities and states have most dog attacks on USPS postal workers? - NewsBreak

 Dogs are primarily territorial in nature and protective of their owners and their owners’ property, the USPS said, adding that defending its territory sometimes means attacking — and possibly biting — the letter carrier.
 Dog owners are responsible for controlling their dogs, the agency emphasized.

-Since the carrier usually arrives at the same time each day, the agency suggests securing your dog inside the house or behind a fence beforehand.Puppy love: Therapy dogs arrive in Uvalde to help comfort first responders
+Since the carrier usually arrives at the same time each day, the agency suggests securing your dog inside the house or behind a fence beforehand.Stillwater seeking volunteer dog walkers

 Pet owners should remind their children not to take mail directly from a letter carrier as the dog may view the carrier as a threat, USPS advised.